-Lok Sabha Speaker seeks details about MP Navneet Rana’s arrest from Maharashtra government
+After MP Navneet Rana alleges harassment in Mumbai Police custody, video shows her drinking tea

-In a letter to Om Birla, the Independent legislator alleged that she had been denied water in police custody for being a Dalit.
+In a letter to the Lok Sabha Speaker on Monday, the Independent legislator alleged that she had been denied water in police custody for being a Dalit.

-Lok Sabha Speaker Om Birla on Monday asked the Maharashtra government to provide details about the arrest of Amravati MP Navneet Rana after she alleged of being subjected to “inhuman treatment” at Mumbai’s Khar police station, The Indian Express reported.
+After Amravati MP Navneet Rana complained to Lok Sabha Speaker Om Birla that she had been subjected to “inhuman treatment” at Mumbai’s Khar police station, the city police commissioner on Tuesday shared a video of the legislator drinking tea in custody.

+“Do we say anything more,” Mumbai Police Commissioner Sanjay Pandey wrote on Twitter.

-Rana and her husband, Ravi Rana, who is an independent MLA, were arrested by the Mumbai Police on April 23 for threatening to chant the Hanuman Chalisa – a hymn dedicated to Hindu deity Hanuman – in front of Maharashtra Chief Minister Uddhav Thackeray’s home.
+The MP and her husband, Ravi Rana, who is an independent MLA, were arrested by the Mumbai Police on April 23 for threatening to chant the Hanuman Chalisa – a hymn dedicated to Hindu deity Hanuman – in front of Maharashtra Chief Minister Uddhav Thackeray’s home.

 Even though the couple cancelled their plan, the police arrested them and filed two first information reports on charges of sedition, promoting enmity and assaulting a public servant to prevent discharge of duty.
 They have been remanded to judicial custody for 14 days.